More reasons to celebrate in February…

 The green buildings you built, older homes, offices, and schools that you renovated, and even the lightbulbs you changed, all made a difference.
 You have reduced air pollution and the threat of greenhouse gas emissions, saved money, and beautified your neighborhoods.
 In the coming year, we will use this blog to share your stories.

-Inspired by your spirit of creative conservation, we are hosted a show of recycled and repurposed artwork at our offices during the month of February.
+Inspired by your spirit of creative conservation, we are hosting a show of recycled and repurposed artwork at our offices during the month of February.
 If you are in the neighborhood, please stop in!
 All works are by local artists, including some wonderful contributions from Fairhope Intermediate School students, and will be sold at auction later this year to benefit Habitat for Humanity of Baldwin County.

 Pictured above: Recycled Steel Drum Flower, by Shelley Smith